 You need to restrict the use of mobile phones, tablets or laptops to save battery power, so put some things you can use to pass the time in with your emergency kit, eg:- Pencils, paper, books, a pack of cards, a few board games, puzzle books, jigsaw puzzles etc...

 Power cuts and flooding can be particularly hard on elderly or vulnerable people, so make a note of your neighbours who may need help.

-Gget contact no. for a relative, friend, social, care or support worker who you can call on their behalf in case of hardship.
+Get contact nos. relatives, friends, social, care or support workers who you can call on their behalf in case of hardship.